al-caveman/cavemark/README.md

     [mistune](https://github.com/lepture/mistune), you (as a user posting
     texts in markdown) will need to write a tedius code to get close to what CaveMark does automatically.
-  - It's also lightweight and efficient.
-I will soon benchmark it against [mistune](https://github.com/lepture/mistune), and I think it will be as fast, or faster.

  Currently, the following are supported: